 I am on a business trip this week, and so I decided to write instead about how we choose books to read.
 While selection of books changed over years, the methods didn’t change much.
 Here they are:

 - 1. Take your children to the local library and give them freedom to look around and choose some books on their own.
-We did this since Anna was about one year old.
+We did this since Smarty was about one year old.

 - 2. Follow your children’ interests while selecting books.
 We went through several phases already – photo books when she was very young, books with nothing scary in them, non-fiction only and now mostly fantasy books.